Adamello Ski Mountaineering Traverse

 Highlights

-• Four-day guided traverse through the Adamello glacier area and surrounding high-mountain terrain
+• Four-day guided traverse through the Adamello glacier area and surrounding high-mountain terrain.

 • Classic descent options such as Pisgana or Pisganino, depending on conditions